 How do I get my name in the program?

 You will receive an email reminder about this deadline.
-Even if you miss the deadline for the printed program, you can still register and participate in the ceremony, but your name won’t be listed.
-Please note that this year, we’re going green with print-on-demand and digital-only programs!
+Even if you miss the deadline for the program, you can still register and participate in the ceremony, but your name won’t be listed.
+Please note that this year, we’re going green with a digital-only program!

 What do I wear?